-LSU baseball loses to Alabama 8-7 with a ninth-inning walk off bunt
+LSU baseball loses to Alabama 8-7 with a ninth-inning walk off error

 Latest Weather Blog

-LSU baseball loses to Alabama 8-7 with a ninth-inning walk off bunt
+LSU baseball loses to Alabama 8-7 with a ninth-inning walk off error

 TUSCALOOSA - LSU lost after a walk off bunt from Alabama lead to the Tide scoring the game-winning run off a throwing error and winning 8-7.